-The academics behind this study also noted the influence holidays have on this pattern.
+The researchers behind this study also note the influence holidays have on this pattern.
 They refer to “culturally sacred” times as a reason why people often put off divorce.
-Many feel that to do so during the holidays is “inappropriate, even taboo.”
+Many feel doing so during the holidays is “inappropriate, even taboo.”
 No one wants to be the jerk who ruined Christmas for everyone.

 Divorce Month is a Misnomer

 In certain situations, you can handle divorce quickly.
 These are usually shorter marriages with little shared property and no children.
-Cases like that are often straightforward.
-But the more you have to contend with, the more complicated your case becomes, which usually means it takes longer.
+Cases like this are often straightforward.
+But the more you have to contend with, the more complicated your case becomes.
+This means it takes longer.

-In a practical sense, January isn’t necessarily divorce month as much as it’s often the starting line.
-You can feel out the situation, explore your options, and begin the process.
-This is also the time of year when online searches for terms like “divorce,” “child custody,” and other family law topics rise.
+In a practical sense, January isn’t necessarily divorce month so much as it’s often the starting line.
+You feel out the situation, look into possible options, and begin the process.
+Online searches for terms like “divorce,” “child custody,” and other family law topics also rise during this season.